 Your data may be shared with some of our internal departments in the strict framework of their assignments, including members of service management, legal and compliance, internal audit and the IT department.

-- If you request an appointment via our website, only your practitioner is controller of your personal and appointment data and is responsible to execute your privacy rights and takes care of your data.
+- If you request an appointment or video consultation via our services, only your practitioner is controller of your personal and appointment data and is responsible to execute your privacy rights and takes care of your data.
 All related requests should be addressed to the practitioner, or we will forward them for you.
 Doctena, as a subcontractor of the practitioner, can only act on the personal data upon explicit instruction by the practitioner.

 Cookies and Other Technologies